keptn/keptn.github.io/content/docs/0.6.0/usecases/self-healing-with-keptn/dynatrace-unleash/index.md

     ./loadgenerator-_OS_ "http://carts.sockshop-production.$(kubectl get cm keptn-domain -n keptn -o=jsonpath='{.data.app_domain}')"
     ```

 3. Now, go back to your Unleash server in your browser.
-In this tutorial we are going to turn on the promotional campaign, which purpose is to add promotional gifts to about 30&nbsp;% of the user interactions that put items in their shopping cart.
+In this tutorial, we are going to turn on the promotional campaign, which purpose is to add promotional gifts to about 30&nbsp;% of the user interactions that put items in their shopping cart.

 4. Click on the toggle next to **EnablePromotion** to enable this feature flag.